taurusilver7/foodizone/README.md

 - Create three folders in components directory to hold different component for the project.\
   UI folder for general UI elements, Layout for Header & related elements, Meals and Cart folders for corresponding components & elements.

+- The header component has header title, the cart button (reusable component).
+The cartIcon is a svg format file function.

 ### Deployment